tjknoth/cse130-web/lectures/00-hello.md

 Learning...

-- JavaScript in September
+- JavaScript in April
-- Haskell in October
+- Haskell in May
-- C++ in November
+- C++ in June
 - etc.

 ### New languages come (and go ...)